-

 at Dunkirk in 1940.

-postcard serial 570 of Lady Evelyn, using the same photo
+postcard serial 570 of Lady Evelyn, using one of the photos used as an

-postcard serial 64427 of Lady Evelyn, leaving Fleetwood.
+postcard serial 64427 of Lady Evelyn, leaving Fleetwood (image

 - Due to the success of